syricano/belsy-final/README.md

 # Belsy Restaurant

-A modern restaurant web application to showcase Belsy Restaurant's menu, drinks, and booking system with user authentication.
+A modern restaurant web application to showcase Belsy Restaurant's menu, drinks, and booking system with user authentication and admin management.

 ---